apathetic-tools/vscode-file-header-lite/DECISIONS.md

 # DECISIONS.md

-A record of major design and implementation decisions in **file-header-lite** — what was considered, what was chosen, and why.
+A record of major design and implementation decisions in **file-header** — what was considered, what was chosen, and why.

 Each entry should be: